Herkenrode Abbey: Cistercians

+Stained glass

+After the abbey was dissolved by Revolutionary France in 1795, some of the stained glass was purchased by Sir Brooke Boothby, 6th Baronet.
+Some was installed in 1803 in the Lady Chapel of Lichfield Cathedral and some in St Mary's Church, Shrewsbury.
+The British ambassador to The Netherlands, Charles Bagot, procured glass from the owner of the dissolved abbey and presented it in 1818 to St Giles' Church, Ashtead, Surrey; the glass in the east window is attributed to the 16th-century artist Lambert Lombard of Liège.

+The surviving 16th-century glass from Herkenrode constitutes the most significant body of Flemish stained glass in the world.

 Canonesses

 In 1972 the Canonesses Regular of the Holy Sepulchre bought part of the old abbey grounds with their remaining buildings.
 They have since built a new monastery and retreat center.
 Ten years later, they built the Church of the Risen Lord, which now serves the canonesses and their guests.

 Much restoration work has taken place on the remaining buildings of the previous abbey, all of which date from the 16th-18th centuries.